mjang/cobalt-product-public-docs/content/en/Getting started/asset-size.md

 use your judgment.
 If you choose a "bigger" category, you're likely to get a more complete test.
 You can also consult your Technical Account Manager for advice.

-As part of our tests for Dynamic Pages, we may also test the backend API endpoints frequently used to populate content on those pages.
+As part of our tests for Dynamic Pages, we normally also test the backend API endpoints frequently used to populate content on those pages.

-### Web Asset Description

-In addition, our pentesters need to know more about your Web asset.
-In the Asset Description, it's helpful to include a high-level overview of the application.
-Pentesters can use also details such as:

-- Application type, such as a page-driven website or a [single-page application](https://developer.mozilla.org/en-US/docs/Glossary/SPA)
-- Language, such as JavaScript or Ruby on Rails
-- A list of user roles, including associated permissions/rights
-- Functions or features central to the functionality of your asset
-  - Business risks associated with specific functions or features
-- Special endpoints associated with your dynamic pages
+{{% alert title="Note" color="note" %}}
+If the only APIs in your assets are used to populate dynamic web pages, you may not need to set up a separate API asset.
+{{% /alert %}}

 ## Mobile